juicity/juicity/cmd/client/README.md

 }
 ```

+- `listen` is the address that the socks5 and http server listen at.
 - Optional values of `congestion_control`: cubic, bbr, new_reno.
 - `sni` can be omitted if domain is given in `server`.
 However, if you use `domain` in `server`, client will resolve the domain into IP address every requests.
 This is slower in general, but also depends on different client implementations.